19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Engaged.md

 - They have [Disadvantage](../Die%20Rolling%20Mechanics/Disadvantage.md) on [Ranged Attacks](../Combat/Ranged%20Attack.md).
 - They cannot stand up from [Prone](Prone.md) if the hostile is not [Prone](Prone.md).

-*Objects can also count as engaged when relevant*.
+Objects can also count as engaged when relevant.

+*The default range for a [Melee Attack](../Combat/Melee%20Attack.md) is roughly 5 feet.*